KieranNesbitt/solar_classification/README.md

 # solar_classification
  Solar Radio burst classification using machine learning

-## Using the labled data to create a supervised classfier
+Using the labled data from e-Callisto to create a supervised classfier